PeterShaggyNoble/MDI-Sandbox/iconupdates.md

 - [ ] `trophy-variant`
 - [ ] `wrap`
 ### Remove
-A lot of these icons are either works in progress or legacy icons
+Many of these icons are either works in progress or legacy icons.
 - [ ] `500px`
 - [ ] `account-move`
 - [ ] `appnet`